 Dentists warn against overuse of whitening toothpastes for the same reason.
 But, whereas traditional whitening toothpastes rely on brushing to be effective, charcoal pastes can “pull” some stains from the surface without brushing.

-You shouldn't brush with charcoal if you have any open wounds or ulcers in your mouth.
+You shouldn't use charcoal if you have any open wounds or ulcers in your mouth.
 If in doubt, speak to your dentist for a medical opinion.
 Also check with your dentist before use if you have any teeth implants, veneers or dental crowns.
 The materials used in these may be less resistant to staining from charcoal.

 It's not safe to inhale the powder, so do be careful when you use it at home.

-Using activated charcoal for teeth whitening
+How to use activated charcoal for teeth whitening

 - Powders (both loose and in capsule form)

 The tablets are primarily intended for ingestion to treat internal problems.
 You can, in theory, grind them up and add water to form a paste – but there are much less time-consuming ways to get the same result.
 Here is a quick overview of some of the products available as well as some charcoal teeth whitening instructions:

 We begin our activated charcoal reviews with this charcoal powder.
 Activated charcoal powder for teeth comes in tins or jars of 60-80g which should last for several months.
 The fine powder can be mixed with water or other ingredients for using on teeth (more on this below).
 You can buy it raw – just charcoal powder – or as a pre-mixed powder which contains other ingredients to help with whitening, breath freshness, and so on.